Vauff/Maunz-Discord/README.md

 *notify wipe - Wipes ALL of your map notifications.

-*notify \<mapname> - Adds or removes a given map to/from your map notifications, exact name is recommended for best accuracy but the bot can use it as a search term too.
+*notify \<mapname> - Adds or removes a map to/from your map notifications, exact name is recommended, but it can be used as a search term too.

-*ping - Makes Maunz respond to you with pong.
-Very useful for testing your connection!
+*ping - Makes Maunz respond to you with pong, useful for testing your connection.

 *players - Lists the current players online on a server.